sarphiv/dtu-02476-ml-ops/reports/README.md

 >
 > Answer:

 We have used DVC to transfer our data and trained models to a `GCS Bucket`.
 Here it is possible to activate object versioning and determine the number of versions that should be stored.
-It is especially important when dealing with dynamic datasets.
+In our project it is not very relevant, since we have no intentions of changing the data.
+If our dataset was dynamic it would have been more important.
 Knowing which dataset corresponds to each model aids in understanding performance variations.
 Additionally, in scenarios where a new model performs worse after deployment, having version control facilitates efficient rollbacks to an old model that behaved better.
 This capability enhances our ability to identify and address issues fast, contributing to the overall robustness of the project.
 It also ensures reproducible results.

 ### Question 11